What is the Pupil Premium?

 The Government has also recently introduced a new Early Years Pupil Premium Grant that is payable to schools for 3 and 4 year olds whose parents are in receipt of:

-The Pupil Premium is paid to schools as they are best placed to assess what additional provision children need.
+The pupil premium is paid to schools as they are best placed to assess what additional provision children need.
 OFSTED inspections report on how schools use the funding to affect the outcomes for disadvantaged pupils.
 Performance Tables also hold schools accountable, with data on the attainment of pupils who attract the funding, the progress made by these pupils, the gap in attainment between disadvantaged pupils and their peers.
-Schools whose use of Pupil Premium has significantly improved the attainment of disadvantaged pupils are recognised annually through the National Pupil Premium Awards.
+Schools whose use of Pupil Premium has significantly improved the attainment of disadvantaged pupis are recognised annually through the National Pupil Premium Awards.

 The amount allocated to schools for an academic year is: